luxuwin/blog.github.io/_posts/2024-04-25-electricals.md

 - Van
 excerpt: "Electricals."
 header:
-#   teaser: /assets/images/2024/velit_heater.jpg
+  teaser: /assets/images/2024/wiring_diagram.jpg
 ---

 This is a big topic, and is the one that lasted throughout the build.

-# Design choice
+# Design Choice

 ## AC or Not